Warren Goldstein: School Talmud learning

-The Chief Rabbi has established a new Beit Midrash learning programme at the Linksfield and Victory Park King David Schools, and at the Herzlia high schools.
-The programme - which has hundreds of students enrolled in it - aims to empower and inspire the students with the knowledge and appreciation for text-based Torah learning.
+Goldstein has established a new Beit Midrash learning programme at the Linksfield and Victory Park King David Schools, and at the Herzlia high schools.
+The programme – which has hundreds of students enrolled in it – aims to empower and inspire the students with the knowledge and appreciation for text-based Torah learning.

 Interfaith relationships

-Sitting on the executive of the National Religious Leaders Forum, Rabbi Goldstein engages with leaders of all faith communities on a regular basis.
+Sitting on the executive of the National Religious Leaders Forum, Goldstein engages with leaders of all faith communities on a regular basis.
 The forum hopes to achieve "poverty alleviation" and bring about "moral regeneration" in South Africa.

 Opinions

 Israel

-The chief rabbi is a vocal defender of Israel and has published many articles in the local and international press making, presenting arguments which support the Israeli side of the conflict.
+Goldstein is a vocal defender of Israel and has published many articles in the local and international press, with arguments which support the Israeli side of the conflict.

 Social issues

 He is a regular contributor to print, radio and television on a variety of issues pertaining to "moral regeneration", crime, education, poverty alleviation and religious values in a modern society.

-The website www.chiefrabbi.co.za, hosts regular podcasts, video blogs, published articles and it covers a wide range of his opinions.
+His website hosts regular podcasts, video blogs, published articles and it covers a wide range of his opinions.

 Trembling Before G-d is a 2001 American documentary film about gay and lesbian Orthodox Jews trying to reconcile their sexuality with their faith.
 The film was screened in parts of South Africa in 2005.
 Goldstein described the film as "intellectually shallow," commenting that "its one-sided caricature of Orthodox Judaism does not stimulate meaningful intellectual debate."

 Following a deadly confrontation at the Lonmin mine between striking miners and police in August 2012, Goldstein participated in the visit of the delegation from the National Inter-faith Council of South Africa to Marikana, the site of the clash, to offer condolences and support to the community.